Run commands easily with kwt part 2: defining menus, actions, and params with YAML

 name

-defined inside the YAML matches the new file name.
-Otherwise it's confusing and untested. - Modify the new menu and you should see it in
+defined inside the YAML matches the new file name to avoid confusion. - Modify the new menu and verify it appears in

 kwt -h

-. - If you can't find your menu in kwt, it probably has a YAML syntax error.
+. - If your menu doesn't show up in kwt, it likely has a YAML syntax error.

 How to distribute menus?

 .
-If menu distribution becomes a thing, we should probably do something similar to Homebrew taps.
+If menu distribution becomes more prevalent, a system similar to Homebrew taps might be implemented.